-The management mandate issued by the Ministry of Finance was updated, effective on 1 January 2017, so that all the fund's investments, including the real estate investments, are benchmarked against the benchmark index consisting of equities and bonds.
-The strategic benchmark weights were 62.5 percent equities and 37.5 percent bonds at 31 December 2017.
-Prior to this, the investment mandate from the Ministry of Finance did not specify a benchmark for the real estate asset class.
-As the real estate portfolio was still considered under development, Norges Bank Investment Management concluded that given the development state of the portfolio, comparing the return against available benchmarks could be misleading.
+Since 1 January 2017, all the fund's investments, including the real estate investments, are measured against the assigned equity and fixed-income benchmark, and the strategic weights for the benchmark assigned by the Ministry of Finance were amended to 62.5 percent equity and 37.5 percent fixed income.
+From the same date, it is up to Norges Bank Investment Management to decide whether and how much to invest in unlisted real estate, within a limit of 7 percent of the fund.
+In a subsequent update to the mandate on 30 June 2017, the Ministry of Finance set a target for eventually moving the strategic benchmark weights to 70 percent for equity and 30 percent for fixed income.
+Prior to this the investment mandate from the Ministry of Finance did not specify a benchmark for the real estate asset class.
+As the real estate portfolio was still considered under development Norges Bank Investment Management concluded that given the development state of the portfolio, comparing the return against available benchmarks could be misleading.
 Hence, no benchmark returns were presented.